Between Two Ferns: The Movie

-Between Two Ferns: The Movie is a 2019 American comedy film directed by Scott Aukerman and starring Zach Galifianakis that acts as a spin-off of the web series of the same name.
+Between Two Ferns: The Movie is a 2019 American comedy film directed by Scott Aukerman and starring Zach Galifianakis that acts as a spin-off of and conclusion to the web series of the same name.
 The film was released on September 20, 2019, on Netflix.

 Plot

 Zach Galifianakis is the host of his public access TV show Between Two Ferns.
 After Will Ferrell discovered the show and uploaded it to Funny or Die, Zach has become a viral laughing stock, attracting millions of views every day due to his poor direction.
 During an interview with Matthew McConaughey, Zach accidentally sets off a sprinkler system and causes a water leak which floods the room, drowning Matthew, although he is later resuscitated.

 The incident attracts more views than ever, resulting in Will offering Zach to turn ten episodes in two weeks and become president of Funny or Die; Zach, dreaming of having his own talk show, accepts and starts a road trip.
-While the road trip is successful; Zach bonds with his crew and even though the interviews with guests David Letterman, Paul Rudd, Chrissy Teigen (with whom he has an affair after trying to interview her because Jake Gyllenhaal missed his flight as he misspelled his name on his ticket), John Legend (who sprays him with mace because of the affair), Jon Hamm, Hailee Steinfeld, Awkwafina, Tiffany Haddish, Benedict Cumberbatch, and Tessa Thompson are successful, Zach becomes short of money due to expensive activities.
+Zach bonds with his crew and even though the interviews with guests David Letterman, Paul Rudd, Chrissy Teigen (with whom he has an affair after trying to interview her because Jake Gyllenhaal missed his flight as he misspelled his name on his ticket), John Legend (who sprays him with mace because of the affair), Jon Hamm, Hailee Steinfeld, Awkwafina, Tiffany Haddish, Benedict Cumberbatch, and Tessa Thompson are successful, Zach becomes short of money due to expensive activities.
 This causes Zach's manager, Carol (Lauren Lapkus) to steal Fabergé eggs from Peter Dinklage during his interview to sell them and buy their return to Los Angeles.

 On their way back, Zach gets into a car crash by reading emails while driving, destroying his two beloved ferns.
 Despite antagonizing his crew, they reconcile and go back to Los Angeles and win the deal.
 Learning he will get four new ferns, Zach celebrates and starts his new show, Ferns with Zach Galifianakis, and within a month becomes a national success.
 However, his crew criticizes its lack of charm and personality causing Zach to cancel his talk show and leave with his crew, not before two of his new ferns get destroyed by a car.